darren-martz/resp/index.md

 This is a good point to talk about what you can use the funds for and what you cannot.
 Funds can be used for tuition, books, electronics, food, rent, transportation, clothes, and general living.
-They cannot be used to buy property, vacation, and a buch of other things the CRA likely adjusts from time to time.
+They cannot be used to buy property, a vacation, or a buch of other things the CRA likely adjusts from time to time.
+The beneficiary can purchase a car and pay for fuel, parking, and insurance.
 This is important because while it is extremely unlikely any beneficiary using the annual limit will get auditied by the CRA, it is more likely to occur if you go beyond it.
 Going beyond the limit is allowed and considered "unlimited" but must be justified and policed by the financial institution.
 If you get audited, you can bet the financial institution is going to draw the CRA's attention as well, so they are not usually motivated to help you.

 > Keep your receipts in case of a CRA audit

+If the beneficiary is going to Harvard or somewhere that exceeds the annual limit, justifying and surviving a CRA audit should not be a problem.

+## Calling the CRA for Guidance ⚠️

+A strong word of caution about calling the CRA for guidance on RESP accounts.
+The first line of agents you talk to will honestly try to help you and have the best intentions, but most often will give you bad and incorrect advise.
+This is because they search pages on canada.ca, apply their thoughts, and respond.
+Nearly all of the pages on canada.ca about RESP's talk about being unlimited withdraws which is not true, but sort of true.
+Ask for the CRA department that deals with RESP accounts specifically!
+They know what can be done and not done very well and in great detail.

+## Summer break funding

+Most educational institutions (Universities, Colleges, Trade Schools) take the summer off, or lighten the studies during the summer months.
+It's important as Canadian's get our vitamin D.
+The government recognizes that between terms, like summer, the student does not magically not require food and shelter.
+If the annual limit is not enough to accomodate for the entire year, put a budget together showing that and require further funds from the RESP.